-Being part of a vibrant and diverse community is our hope for every Notre Dame graduate student.
-While it can be difficult to define, we believe the essential elements of a healthy community include:
+It is our hope that every Notre Dame graduate student be a member of a flourishing and welcoming community.
+We believe that the essential elements of a healthy community include:

-Bringing people together in co-curricular settings (e.g., outside the library, lab, or classroom).
+Bringing people together in co-curricular settings, outside of the library, lab, and classroom.

-Building connections and relationships across diverse groups, academic departments, and disciplines, especially among those with rare opportunities to gather.
+Building relationships across diverse groups and departments, especially among those with few opportunities to interact.

 Improving outreach to marginalized or under-served groups and individuals.

-Proposals must address one or more of these essential elements, and must be consistent with the institutional mission and identity of the university.
-Proposals may address the graduate population broadly defined, or target a specific constituency such as families, new mothers, or first-year graduate students.
-They may create partnerships with existing student groups and graduate residences, or may stand alone.
-Their purpose should be to explore the role and relevance of community in creating a more balanced and fulfilling graduate experience.
-Additionally, special consideration will be given to proposals including a program or event during our annual Graduate Student Appreciation Week.
+Proposals must address one or more of these essential elements and must be consistent with the institutional mission and identity of the university.
+Proposals may address the entire graduate population, or they may target a specific constituency, such as families, new mothers, or first-year graduate students.
+They may partner with existing student groups and graduate residences, or they may stand alone.
+Their purpose should be to facilitate the formation of meaningful community as crucial to a balanced and fulfilling graduate experience.
+Note that special consideration will be given to proposals including an event during our annual Graduate Student Appreciation Week.

 Follow the Guidelines